GenLancelot/GenLancelot/README.md

 - 👋 Hi, I’m @GenLancelot(Konrad)
 - 👀 I’m interested in GameDev
-- 🌱 I’m currently learning UnrealEngine
+- 🌱 I’m currently learning UnrealEngine and I am making my own game with it
 - 📫 How to reach me?
 LinkedIn https://pl.linkedin.com/in/konrad-stolarz-592114161?trk=people_directory

 <!---